ku-awdc/Teaching_HerdHealth/tidyverse_fetuses.md

 #### Dates

 Dates are a very specific type of variable that we can do special things with, such as calculating the number of days between two dates, and extracting parts of the date e.g. the year, day of the week, month name etc.  But in order to be able to do this, R must first store the variable as a date.
-When reading an Excel file using read_excel this is usually done automatically, but sometimes we can end up with a text variable that contains text representing the date (and this will always happen when reading data from a CSV file using read_csv).
+When reading an Excel file using read_excel this is usually done automatically, but sometimes we can end up with a text variable that contains text representing the date.
 In this case, we can use the parse_date function if the date is written in the ISO standard format of YYYY-MM-DD:

 ```r